theSimpleCloud/SimpleCloud-Kubernetes/README.md

 Those things are missing to make it usable:

-- Dashboard
+- [ ] Dashboard
+- [ ] Build Docker Images with Kubernetes from templates (Almost done)
+- [ ] Port-Forward (Important so users can join the network with a specific port.
+For example: 25565)
-- Plugin loading (Formerly known as Modules)
+- [x] Module loading
-- The Ingame-Plugin for communicating with the node
+- [x] The Ingame-Plugin for communicating with the node
-- Build Docker Images with Kubernetes form templates

 ## Dashboard

 SimpleCloud will release with a **built-in dashboard**.
 At the moment it is still work-in-progress and not available publicly.

-## Plugins (Formerly known as Modules)
+## Modules

-We are planning to release following plugins:
+We are planning to release following modules:

+- [ ] Templates
 - [ ] Permissions
 - [ ] Signs
 - [ ] Proxy Management
 - [ ] NPCs
+- [ ] Port-Forward
 - [ ] Chat + Tab
 - [ ] Hub Command
 - [ ] Notify